coderefinery/TTT4HPC_parallel_workflows/content/parallelization/parallelize_using_workflow_manager.md

 # Parallelize using Workflow Manager

+In this section, we discuss running the Iris data set example using Snakemake, a workflow manager tool.

+## Motivation

-In the previous section ({ref}`parallelize_using_script`), we parallelized code using a Python/R script which loops over parameter values and submits a job for each value (or combination thereof) correspondingly.
+In the previous section ({ref}`parallelize_using_script`), we examined a workflow consisting of two scripts, `preprocess.py` and `train_and_plot.py`.
-This approach allows us to

-- use reusable code and
-- generalizes well to different types and numbers of parameters (integers, floats, text, etc.)
+- The `preprocess.py` script created a preprocessed Iris data set and saved it to the disk.
+- The `train_and_plot.py` script read (number of neighbors, distance metric) parameter values as command line arguments, loaded the preprocessed data, trained an Iris subspecies classifier, and plotted the classifier's boundary decisions.

+The workflow was then submitted to Slurm queue using two separate submission scripts with the following schedule

+- `preprocess.py` was run first.
+- Multiple jobs of `train_and_plot.py` using different (number of neighbors, distance metric) values were submitted in parallel.

-However, if the parallelized jobs are a part of a bigger workflow with several steps, such as preprocessing and postprocessing scripts, we need to make sure that all the steps are run in the correct order and are correctly scheduled.
+The submission scripts (and array jobs) work well for these kind of small workflows and are usually the go-to solution.
+However, if the workflow is larger and consists of several steps, such as multiple preprocessing and postprocessing scripts, we may instead want to use a dedicated _workflow manager_ tool.

-In the previous section example, the scheduling consisted of the following

-- training data had to be preprocessed before starting the training/plotting
-- the training/plotting jobs were run in parallel and thus submitted at the same time.

-We implemented the schedule by submitting preprocessing and training/plotting using two separate submission scripts.
-However, as an alternative to writing two submissions script, we next look at running the preprocessing and the training/plotting scripts using a _workflow manager_ tool.

 The general idea of a workflow manager is that each computational step in a workflow is presented as a _rule_ which takes its input as a file and writes its output to a file.
-The workflow manager then detects in which order the steps need to be run and which steps of the workflow can be run in parallel.
-The manager also checks if some of the expected result files already exist on the disk and only runs jobs needed to produce the missing results.
+The workflow manager then

+- Detects in which order the steps need to be run and which steps of the workflow can be run in parallel.
+- Checks if some of the expected result files already exist on the disk and only runs jobs needed to produce the missing results.
+- Submits the jobs to the Slurm queue accordingly.

 While there are multiple workflow managers out there (see an [example list](https://github.com/meirwah/awesome-workflow-engines)), here we will